Payne-Philippin's overdetermined problems on compact surfaces: The case of simply connected surfaces

 Conversely, the following example shows that the disk is solvable.
 Hence, we complete the proof. \end{proof}

 \begin{ex} Denote by $D_K(R)$ the geodesic disk of radius $R$ in $\mathbb{M}^2_K$.
-Then $D_K(R)$ is solvable for \eqref{OS-I}.
+Then $D_K(R)$ is solvable for \eqref{PP-I}.

 Indeed, since $\sigma_1(\mathbb{D})=1$ and with multiplicity $2$, and the first eigenspace is spanned by $\{u_1^{(1)}=r\cos \theta, u_1^{(2)}=r\sin \theta\}$ (under the polar coordinates).
 One can easily verify that $|\nabla u_1^{(i)}|=1$ in the whole $\mathbb{D}$ including the boundary.
-Based on the fact $D_K(R)\sim \mathbb{D}$, we finally obtain the conclusion by using Lemma \ref{lem-conf}.
+Based on the fact $D_K(R)\sim \mathbb{D}$, we finally obtain the conclusion by using Lemma~\ref{lem-conf}.

-In fact, the solvability of $D_K(R)$ can also be directly verified via the explicit expression of the first Steklov eigenspace of $D_K(R)$ (cf. \cite{BS14, Xio22}) \end{ex}
+In fact, the solvability of $D_K(R)$ can also be directly verified via the explicit expression of the first Steklov eigenspace of $D_K(R)$ (cf.~\cites{BS14, Xio22}). \end{ex}

-Consider the equality case in the Weinstock inequality for domains of space forms, we immediately obtain the following \begin{cor} A simply connected compact domain $\Omega\subset\mathbb{M}_K^2$ is solvable for the overdetermined problem $\eqref{OS-I}$ if and only if $\Omega$ is a geodesic disk. \end{cor} Clearly, Corollary \ref{cor-sim-conn} recovers Theorem \ref{thm:PP1} of Payne and Philippin when $K=0$.
+By considering the equality case of the Weinstock inequality for domains in space forms, we immediately obtain the following \begin{cor} A simply connected compact domain $\Omega\subset\mathbb{M}_K^2$ is solvable for the overdetermined problem $\eqref{PP-I}$ if and only if $\Omega$ is a geodesic disk. \end{cor} Clearly, Corollary~\ref{cor-sim-conn} recovers Theorem~\ref{thm:PP1} of Payne and Philippin when $K=0$.
 It is new when $K=1$ or $-1$.